HowTo: Raspberry Pi – Evaluate MPR121 touch sensor via I2C and Node Red

 Dashboard view

-Here you can see the current measured value of each electrode and you can also set the threshold value for each electrode.
+Here you can see the current reading of each electrode and also set the threshold for each electrode.

-In the following category you will find further links on the subject of Rasperry Pi and Node Red.
+In the following category you will find more links about Rasperry Pi and Node Red.

 Have fun with the project